kuldiplakhatariya/kuldiplakhatariya/README.md

 - 👋 Hi, I’m Kuldip Lakhatariya
-- 👀 I’m interested in .Codding
+- 👀 I’m interested in : learning new things
-- 🌱 I’m currently learning : Full stack developer
+- 🌱 I’m currently learning : Front-End developer
 - 💞️ I’m looking to collaborate on .
-Find job in Full Stack Developer
+Find job as  Front-End developer
 - 📫 How to reach me ...E-Mail: kuldip.lakhatariya@yahoo.com

 <!---